Nate222222/Nate222222/README.md

 <h4 align="center">An Enthusiast in Mobile Application and Web Development</h4>

-- 🔭 I’m currently working on Mobile Application Development
+- 🔭 I’m currently Studying at University of westminster
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning Mobile Application Development
 - 👯 I’m looking to collaborate on open Source Projects
 - 💬 Ask me about Python, Java, Kotlin